-David Carmody is a foot and ankle surgeon offering arthroscopic procedures, instability surgery and fracture management.
+David Carmody performs foot, ankle and knee surgery including arthroscopic procedures, instability surgery and fracture management.

 He has published research in numerous peer-reviewed journals, and had papers presented at meetings throughout Australia and abroad.
 His research into spinal cord injuries in Australian footballers was rewarded with the “Prize for Outstanding Achievement in Applied Research in Sports medicine by a Research team” at the 2005 NSW Sports Safety Scheme Awards.

 Dr Carmody has a keen interest in many sports.
 He follows all the football codes, and continues to play cricket, soccer and golf.